 Computer & Gadgets

-Apple Macbook Pro w/Retina I just upgraded to this from the original white macbook.
+Apple Macbook Pro w/Retina I just upgraded to this from the original white MacBook.
 I got the 13 inch with 258 GB storage space because I use a hard drive as well.
 If I could do it again, I’d pay the extra and go for the 500 GB.
 I got the 8 GB RAM which was $150 more than the 4 GB, but so worth it.
 This computer runs SO fast.
 With all this added, it’s the same price as a similar Macbook Air, but I took this one with additional weight because it had a faster processing speed.
-I use a

-Amazon Kindle Paperwhite I cannot travel without this.
+Amazon Kindle I cannot travel without this.
 I didn’t get the fire because you can’t read it that well in the sunlight.
 This one, the Paperwhite, is the cheapest most basic version and it’s the best for outdoor reading.
 It’s always in my purse.